My Approach

 Most misalignment isn’t conflict.
 It’s unseen assumptions.

-One team sees urgency.
+One team sees timelines.

-Another sees risk.
+Another sees constraints.

 • Define